Father of NFL cornerback Caleb Farley killed in apparent explosion at North Carolina home

 RALEIGH, N.C.
-(AP) — The father of Tennessee Titans cornerback Caleb Farley died in an apparent explosion around midnight on Monday that destroyed the NFL player’s North Carolina home and left another person injured, authorities said.
+(AP) — The father of Tennessee Titans cornerback Caleb Farley died overnight in an apparent explosion that destroyed the NFL player’s North Carolina home and left another person injured, authorities said.

-Robert M. Farley, 61, was found dead in the debris of the Lake Norman, North Carolina house Tuesday morning, the Iredell County Fire Marshal’s Office said in a statement.
+Robert M. Farley, 61, was found dead in the debris of the Lake Norman, North Carolina, house Tuesday morning, the Iredell County Fire Marshal’s Office said in a statement.

-First responders went to the house around midnight.
+First responders arrived at the house around midnight.
 They found one victim exiting the collapsed structure.
-The person, who has not been identified publicly, was transported to Atrium Health Carolinas Medical Center in Charlotte with non-life-threatening injuries, county officials said.
+The person, who has not been identified publicly, was transported to Atrium Health Carolinas Medical Center in Charlotte with injuries that were not life-threatening, county officials said.
+Photos of the house show piles of rubble.

 County property records list the NFL player as the homeowner.
 The Titans player was not there at the time of the reported explosion, said Kent Greene, director of Iredell County Fire Services and Emergency Management.
 Property records list the tax value of the home as nearly $2 million.

 Titans coach Mike Vrabel called the situation “shocking” and said that the team will do everything possible to support Farley.
+His teammates confirmed that Farley, who was born and raised in Maiden, North Carolina, had traveled home to the Tar Heel state Tuesday morning.

 Farley, the No. 22 overall pick in the 2021 draft, was placed on injured reserve last November with a back issue.
 He has played 12 games in his first two seasons and is currently listed as physically unable to perform as the Titans wrap up training camp this week.